 3. Get rid of dead bugs on the front of your car with cooking spray.

-Apply cooking spray to a car grille and bumper, then use a clean cloth to rub the dead bugs away.
+Apply cooking spray to a car grille and bumper, then use a clean microfiber cloth to rub those buggers away.

 5. Clean wiper blades with rubbing alcohol to prevent smears on your windshield.